 |Leg.
 Approval for Certain Land Purchases more

 Know the Score > Take Action

 Actions that foster effective government:

 It’s difficult to achieve good government without transparency.
-Fortunately, after a few fits and starts, the legislature passed a measure sponsored by Sen. Sander Rue which created the “Sunshine Portal.”
+Fortunately, after a few fits and starts, the legislature passed a measure sponsored by former Sen. Sander Rue which created the “Sunshine Portal.”
 The portal provides public access to important information about New Mexico state government, including spending, budgets, revenues, employees, contracts and more.
 You can access the Sunshine Portal from this link.

-Actions fail to foster effective government:
+Actions that fail to foster effective government:

 No thank you!